 Sometimes, however, distinguishing between a scam and what’s not is scam, is not so obvious.
 Here’s what to look for when you’re unsure of whether or not a survey panel is actually legitimate.

 Bare Bones, 1-Page Signup Forms

-A site that simply asks for your first and last name and e-mail address is usually a scam site and not a market research panel.
-If the initial signup page looks over simplified, be weary – most online survey companies collection additional information so they can better target panellists for available surveys.
+A website that simply asks for your first and last name and e-mail address can be a scam site and not an actual market research panel.
+If the initial signup page looks over simplified, be wary – most online survey companies collection additional information so they can better target survey takers for available surveys.
 Be cautious with these ‘bare bones’ websites and keep these next red flags in mind.

 No Company Information

 Similar to a 1-page registration, many survey scam websites do not provide any information at all regarding their business.
 Marketing research companies willingly disclose information regarding their company headquarters, company history, survey panel information, etc. It’s a way for them to not only establish trust between them and new survey takers, but also to businesses who are considering hiring them to conduct surveys.
 A website lacking this important ‘about us’ page may be an online survey scam website.